vyivanov/vyivanov/README.md

 - Electrical Engineering, Computer Science, Machine Learning

-Built experience in 3 areas:
+Built practical experience in 3 areas:

-- Consumer Electronics, Industrial Robotics, Self-Driving Cars
+- Consumer Electronics, Industrial IoT and Robotics, Self-Driving Cars

-Helped to solve problems for 3 types of companies:
+Helped to solve SW and HW problems for 4 types of companies:

-- Outsource, Startup, Public
+- Outsource, Startup, Private, Public

 :bulb: how to get in touch
 --------------------------